MuKnIO/SEQ-Core-Elements/OVERVIEW.md

 ### Bootstrapping

+A sidechain with no native asset means that no assets are generated in the genesis block and there is no block subsidy for block signers.
+However, there still needs to be a way for network participants to issue assets, which require UTXOs as inputs for entropy and commitment.
+A more invasive protocol change might be possible that could remove the requirement for inputs during asset issuance, but we don't consider this worthwhile for the purposes of No Coin.

+To that end, we will be creating an asset named GENESIS to bootstrap asset creation on the network.
+There will be no hardcoding of GENESIS as the asset required for asset issuance, however, so as soon as other assets populate the network they can be used instead.
+GENESIS tokens will most likely remain indefinitely as collectibles or burnt after some to be determined block height.

 ### Overflow protection

 Bitcoin and after it Elements uses a CAmount (uint64_t) for adding up fees (in sat) and computing fee rates (in sat/kvB).
 With a total amount MAX_MONEY a max total number of coins 2.1e15 (<2^51), so there can't be overflow when adding fewer than 8784 numbers.